mendix/docs/content/en/docs/appstore/services/business-events.md

 #### 4.3.3 Dead Letter Queue for Failed Messages {#dead-letter-queue}

-Every time a business event is received, it is transformed to match the Entity created as part of the Subscription.
-When the Entity within the Business Event has changed based on the imported AsyncAPI document, it can render the Entity unable to be processed.
-In such a scenario the Business Event will fail into a **Dead Letter Queue** which contains the representation of the Entity within the data column.
+Every time a business event is received, it is transformed to match the entity created as part of the subscription.
+When the entity within the business event has changed based on the imported AsyncAPI document, it can render the entity unable to be processed.
+In such a scenario, the business event will fail into a **Dead Letter Queue**, which contains the representation of the entity within the data column.

 The most important fields in this entity to be checked when there are errors include the following: